 The International Project Office is hosted by Lund University.

 Since prehistoric times, humans have altered their local environment.
 Beginning about a century ago, they are altering their planet.
 More and more parameters of the earth system are changing due to human influences.
 The scientific knowledge about the earth system and its current transformation becomes more confident every day.
 Humans now seem to influence all biological and physical systems of the planet.
-The four global change research programmes, affiliated in the Earth System Science Partnership (ESSP), see evidence today that the entire earth system now operates ´well outside the normal state exhibited over the past 500,000 years´.
-The Earth System Science Partnership thus sees an urgent need to develop better governance mechanisms and institutions at all levels to cope with this emerging earth system transformation.
+The entire earth system now operates well outside the normal state exhibited over the past 500,000 years.
+Thus, there is an urgent need to develop better governance mechanisms and institutions at all levels to cope with this emerging earth system transformation.

 Yet it is apparent that the institutions, organizations, and governance mechanisms by which humans currently regulate their relationship with the natural environment and global biochemical systems are not only insufficient.
 They are also poorly understood.
 More fundamental and applied research on the global, national and local institutions and governance systems is therefore needed.
 This research must address all levels of policy-making and cut across many sectors.
 It must be about the people who are drivers of global environmental change and at the same time part of any solution.
 It must be about places in all their variety and diversity, yet seek to integrate place-based research in a global understanding of the overall challenge to steer human interaction vis-à-vis earth system transformation.
 Eventually, this research will need to be about our planet.
 It is the task of developing integrated systems of governance, from the local to the global level, that ensure the sustainable development of the coupled socio-ecological system that the Earth has become.
 We call this research challenge ´earth system governance´.
 This term signals, in our view, a paradigmatic change from governing local and national environmental problems to coping with a more fundamental transformation of the earth system.